CARAMBOLA AS A FRUIT

 Because carambola is high in oxalates, the fruit is totally contraindicated for people with gout, kidney disease, kidney failure or kidney stones.
 There have been cases of people with kidney problems who have suffered poisoning because they have ingested oxalates from carambola juice.

-More information about carambola in the listing above.
+More information about carambola.